-To help you stay on track, I advise you to make a study schedule and stick to it!
-This means you should both have a general plan of how much material you will cover every week or month, and that you will have consistent, scheduled times to learn the material and prepare.
+To help you stay on track, I strongly advise making a study schedule and sticking to it!
+This means that you should both have a general plan of how much material you'll cover every week or month and consistent, scheduled times to learn the material and prepare.

 #3: Find the Best Material

-Try to read reviews of any study resources before you commit to using them, especially before you spend money on them.
-You want to make sure that any material you use is actually relevant to what's tested on the exam, and that other students have found it helpful.
+Try to read reviews of any AP study resources before you commit to using them, especially before you spend money on them.
+You want to ensure that any material you use is actually relevant to what's tested on the exam and that other students have found it helpful, too.

 #4: Take Practice Tests

 Be sure to take practice tests!
-This is probably even more important for self-study students than for students taking a regular class, because the syllabus for regular AP classes have to be approved by the College Board.
-You’ll be flying by the seat of your pants in some respects, so practice tests will really help you gauge what you still need to learn and where you still have gaps.
+This is probably even more important for AP self-study students than for students taking regular classes because the syllabus for regular AP classes have to be approved by the College Board first.

-Of course, you want to use as many official College Board tests as you can, but these are somewhat limited, so if using non-College Board material, be sure to carefully read reviews.
+Try to use as many official College Board tests as you can; however, these are somewhat limited, so if you end up using any non-College Board material, be sure to carefully read reviews.

-Make sure you register for the test!
-This probably seems really obvious, but it’s easy to forget, especially when you don't have a teacher to remind you to turn in the form!
+This probably seems really obvious, but registering for the AP test can be easy to forget, especially when you don't have a teacher to remind you to turn in the form.
 You'll need to talk to your school's AP exam coordinator about registering for the exam.
-This takes place early to midway through the second semester for most schools.
+This takes place early to midway through the second semester for most high schools.

-AP services will give the phone number for local AP coordinators from schools who are willing to test students from other schools.
-You will need to call the AP coordinator of a local school by March 15th at the latest to make testing arrangements.
+AP Services will give the phone number for local AP coordinators from schools who are willing to test students from other schools.
+You will need to call the AP coordinator of a local school by March 15 at the latest to make testing arrangements.